 Great salespeople empower prospects to make their own decisions by equipping them with the appropriate knowledge, like relevant articles from their website, case studies, and anecdotal evidence.

 Sales managers should look for salespeople who are willing to go the extra mile and act as consultants, not cold-calling machines.

 Perhaps the most essential skill for a salesperson to have is the ability to listen well.
 It seems easy enough, right?
 Unfortunately, this hasn’t historically been the case.

 Closing deals and meeting sales targets are obviously crucial components for success, and failing to listen is a surefire way for salespeople to lose deals and fall short of their goals.
-Sales managers must hire good listeners that are able to think critically, ask the right questions, and effectively articulate prospects’ situations to their project manager if and when a sale is made.
+Sales managers must hire good listeners who are able to think critically, ask the right questions, and effectively articulate prospects’ situations to their project manager if and when a sale is made.

 A good listener will also be able to recognize the most common pain points faced by their prospects and communicate those to the marketing team.
 By understanding what their prospects are most worried about, marketing and sales are equipped to create messages that truly resonate with their potential clientele.
 That translates to more qualified leads and, if they possess these other skills, more closed deals.

 The sales climate is changing.
 Sales managers have to adapt their hiring practices to keep up.
-The long and the short of it: drop the always be closing mentality.
+The long and the short of it: drop the always-be-closing mentality.
 Instead, focus on hiring salespeople that possess strong technical knowledge and intuitive soft skills.